JohanMabille/johanmabille.github.io/source/_posts/2014-10-13-writing-c-plus-plus-wrappers-for-simd-intrinsics-4.markdown

 ### 3.1 Storing vector4f instead of float

-Now we have nice wrappers, let's see how we can use them in real code.
-Suppose you have the following computation loop:
+Now that we have nice wrappers, let's see how we can use them in real code.
+Consider the following
+loop:

 {% coderay sample.cpp %}
 std::vector<float> a, b, c, d, e;